engage-xr/c-sharp-style-guide/README.markdown

 **PREFER**:

-:]

-> **NOTE**: Do not use smileys in your scripts.

 ## Credits

-This style guide is a collaborative effort from the most stylish raywenderlich.com team members:
+As mentioned, this style guide is based on the one used by the raywenderlich.com Unity tutorial team members.
+Check out these cool guys on GitHub:

 - [Darryl Bayliss](https://github.com/DarrylBayliss)
 - [Sam Davies](https://github.com/sammyd)